mkingsnorth/conform_object_docs/docs/_build/html/_sources/use.rst.txt

     .. figure:: images/object_conformed_finetune.gif
         :alt: Conform Object rotation.

 #.
 The object should now be conformed to the Target Object.
-Expand the :ref:`options` menu to adjust more parameters:
+Expand the :ref:`Options` panel to adjust more parameters:

     .. figure:: images/object_conformed.gif
         :alt: The object, conformed.

-        The object, conformed with the :ref:`options` panel.
+        The object, conformed with the :ref:`Options` panel.

 ======================================================
 Multiple Objects